nigeltao/nigeltao.github.io/blog/2022/zstandard-part-5-fse.md

 0x1f    s2   0x10   4
 ```

-For example, from the state 0x00, we'd output the symbol s0 and then read 1 bit
+For example, from the state 0x00, we'd emit the symbol s0 and then read 1 bit
 from the bitstream.
 If that 1-bit bitstring was "1", we'd then move to state
 0x04 + 0b1 = 0x05.

-For example, from the state 0x1b, we'd output the symbol s4 and then read 4
+For example, from the state 0x1b, we'd emit the symbol s4 and then read 4 bits
-bits from the bitstream.
-If that 4-bit bitstring was "0010", we'd then move to
+from the bitstream.
+If that 4-bit bitstring was "0010", we'd then move to state
-state 0x10 + 0b0010 = 0x12.
+0x10 + 0b0010 = 0x12.

 ## FSE Application